map of the United States with lines and lights indicating connections between states.

 Do states use the same exemption certificates for all exempt purchases?

-No. Most states have certificates for specific types of exemptions.
-And collecting the wrong certificate for an exemption is often the same as having no certificate: The seller can be liable for the uncollected taxes.
+No. State exemption certificate requirements vary by state.
+Most states have certificates for specific types of exemptions, and collecting the wrong certificate for an exemption is often the same as having no certificate: The seller can be liable for the uncollected taxes.

 How long do you need to keep exemption certificates on file?

-Exemption certificates are worth every penny of tax you’ve omitted, and possibly more.
+Exemption certificates are worth every penny of exempted tax and possibly more.
 If you’re audited and can’t produce a certificate to justify an exempt sale, you may be responsible for the applicable taxes, as well as potential penalties.

 States have their own statutes of limitations for sales tax audits.
 Certificates from exempt purchases should be kept for at least the time frame for which you could be assessed.